Stereoisomerism: Diastereomers

 Diastereomers are stereoisomers not related through a reflection operation.
 They are not mirror images of each other.
 These include meso compounds, cis–trans isomers, E–Z isomers, and non-enantiomeric optical isomers.
-Diastereomers seldom have the same physical properties.
+Unlike a pair of enantiomers, sets of diastereomers seldom have the same physical properties.
 In the example shown below, the meso form of tartaric acid forms a diastereomeric pair with both levo- and dextro-tartaric acids, which form an enantiomeric pair.